SFS2X Docs / DevelopmentBasics / join-and-create-rooms

 - Duplicate Room name: two Rooms can't have the same name in the same Zone.
 The check is applied in case-sensitive mode.

-- Bad Words in Room name: if a Word Filter is configured in the Zone and applied to Room names (see Zone Configurator in the AdminTool) the creation could be refused because swear words are detected in the Room name.
+- Bad words in Room name: if a Word Filter is configured in the Zone and applied to Room names (see Zone Configurator in the AdminTool) the creation could be refused because swear words are detected in the Room name.

 - Maximum number of user-created Rooms is reached: for security reasons the Zone is configured with a configurable maximum number of Rooms that can be created at once by each user.
 If a client has already created three Rooms (which are all active) and the limit is set to three, a new attempt to create a Room will fail until one of the previous Rooms is removed.